dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionservers.rst

 **Configurations performed by idrac.yml**

-* If bare metal servers have BOSS controllers installed, virtual disks (Data will be stored in a RAID 1 configuration by default) will be created on the BOSS controller (ie, RAID controllers will be ignored/unmanaged).
+* If bare metal servers have BOSS controllers installed, virtual disks (Data will be stored in a RAID 1 configuration by default) will be created on the BOSS controller (that is, RAID controllers will be ignored/unmanaged).
 Ensure that exactly 2 SSD disks are available on the server.

 * If bare metal servers have a RAID controller installed, Virtual disks are created for RAID configuration (Data will be saved in a RAID 0 configuration by default).

 * Omnia validates and configures the active host NICs in PXE device settings when provision_method is set to PXE.
-(If no active NIC is found, idrac.yml will fail on the target node.)
+If no active NIC is found, idrac.yml will fail on the target node.

 * Once all configurations are in place, the ``idrac.yml`` initiates a PXE boot for configuration to take effect.